ppy/osu-wiki/wiki/Game_Modes/osu!taiko/en.md

 Double score is given for _successful hit_ on large notes (different from _Taiko no Tatsujin_, left and right drum must be hit at the same time very precisely in order to allow a successful hit of large notes).

-For yellow long notes, 300 is given per hit in the small one while 600 per hit is given to the large one.
+For yellow long notes (drumroll), 300 is given per hit in the small one while 600 per hit is given to the large one.

-For shaker notes, each shake gives 300 and finishing the shaker gives score twice as much as a GREAT of the current combo.
+For denden/shaker notes, each strike/shake gives 300 and finishing the denden/shaker gives score twice as much as a GREAT of the current combo.

 A typical value of _n_ (4.5-5 star difficulties in old 5 star ratings system) is 80, which gives a maximum score of 1,100/2,200 at 100 combo and later combos.
 For 4 - 4.5 star difficulties, _n_ is equal to 64 in which the maximum score per hit is 940/1,880.